billhammond-dev/OctopusInfoTool1/README.md

 Need to make readme useable with instructions and test/etc

 Once operational with instructions need to once over and make public

+skipped steps should be removed from the listing on history

+Add a month lookback instead of num of records

+Work on a base-components repo project also and in there develop a better dropdown